For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf: Synopsis

 Lady in yellow, purple, brown, red participate in reciting the next poem about contracting HIV/AIDS; they share the lines and all speak to one woman's experience.
 The ladies argue about suspicions of cheating in the relationship.
-The lady in yellow tells her friends how happy she is in her relationship and her friend tells her, they've seen her lover outside the gay bars.
+The lady in yellow tells her friends how happy she is in her relationship, and her friend tells her they have seen her lover outside the gay bars.
 The lady in yellow protests, but her friend tells her to get tested.
 The lady in yellow goes to get tested to put the whole issue to bed.
 Two weeks later, the doctor calls the lady in yellow with her patient number (#7QYG9) to inform her that she is HIV positive.
 The lady in yellow confronts her lover who furiously tells her he is not gay and accuses her of cheating on him.
 She tells him to get tested but he gets angrier and violent.
 He throws her to the ground and when she wakes up he is gone and she says, "& i was positive / & not positive at all".